2010 IIHF InLine Hockey World Championship Division I: Standings

+Fixtures

+All times are local (UTC+3).

 Seeding and groups

 The seeding in the preliminary round was based on the final standings at the 2009 IIHF InLine Hockey World Championship, 2009 IIHF InLine Hockey World Championship Division I, and 2010 IIHF InLine Hockey World Championship Division I Qualification.
 The teams were grouped accordingly by seeding at the previous year's tournament (in parentheses is the corresponding seeding):